Terms & Policies

 d) Disclosures on Customer Properties.
 Customer acknowledges that the Plait Code causes a unique cookie ID to be associated with each Person who accesses the Customer Properties, which cookie ID enables Plait to provide the Services.
 Customer will include on each Customer Property a link to its privacy policy that discloses Customer's use of third party tracking technology to collect data about People as described in this Agreement.
 Customer's privacy policy must disclose how, and for what purposes, the data collected through Plait Code will be used or shared with Plait as part of the Services.
 Customer must also provide People with clear and comprehensive information about the storing and accessing of cookies or other information on the Peoples' devices where such activity occurs in connection with the Services and as required by applicable Laws.
 For clarity, as between Customer and Plait, Customer will be solely responsible for obtaining the necessary clearances, consents and approvals from People under all applicable Laws.

 3.4.
 Indemnification by Customer.
 Customer will indemnify, defend and hold harmless Plait from and against any and all claims, costs, damages, losses, liabilities and expenses (including reasonable attorneys' fees and costs) arising out of or in connection with any claim arising from or relating to any Customer Data, Customer’s use of a Third Party Messaging App, or breach or alleged breach by Customer of Section 3.3 (Customer Obligations).
-This indemnification obligation is subject to Customer receiving (i) prompt written notice of such claim (but in any event notice in sufficient time for Customer to respond without prejudice); (ii) the exclusive right to control and direct the investigation, defence, or settlement of such claim; and (iii) all necessary cooperation of Plait at Customer's expense.
-Notwithstanding the foregoing sentence, (a) Plait may participate in the defence of any claim by counsel of its own choosing, at its cost and expense and (b) Customer will not settle any claim without Plait's prior written consent, unless the settlement fully and unconditionally releases Plait and does not require Plait to pay any amount, take any action, or admit any liability.
+This indemnification obligation is subject to Customer receiving (i) prompt written notice of such claim (but in any event notice in sufficient time for Customer to respond without prejudice); (ii) the exclusive right to control and direct the investigation, defense, or settlement of such claim; and (iii) all necessary cooperation of Plait at Customer's expense.
+Notwithstanding the foregoing sentence, (a) Plait may participate in the defense of any claim by counsel of its own choosing, at its cost and expense and (b) Customer will not settle any claim without Plait's prior written consent, unless the settlement fully and unconditionally releases Plait and does not require Plait to pay any amount, take any action, or admit any liability.

 3.5.
 Aggregated Anonymous Data .
-Notwithstanding anything to the contrary herein, Customer agrees that Plait may obtain and aggregate technical and other data about Customer's use of the Services that is non-personally identifiable with respect to Customer ("Aggregated Anonymous Data"), and Plait may use the Aggregated Anonymous Data to analyse, improve, support and operate the Services and otherwise for any business purpose during and after the term of this Agreement, including without limitation to generate industry benchmark or best practice guidance, recommendations or similar reports for distribution to and consumption by Customer and other Plait customers.
+Notwithstanding anything to the contrary herein, Customer agrees that Plait may obtain and aggregate technical and other data about Customer's use of the Services that is non-personally identifiable with respect to Customer ("Aggregated Anonymous Data"), and Plait may use the Aggregated Anonymous Data to analyze, improve, support and operate the Services and otherwise for any business purpose during and after the term of this Agreement, including without limitation to generate industry benchmark or best practice guidance, recommendations or similar reports for distribution to and consumption by Customer and other Plait customers.
 For clarity, this Section 3.5 does not give Plait the right to identify Customer as the source of any Aggregated Anonymous Data.

 4. Security